JuweiLin/JuweiLin.github.io/README.md

 Contributions to the Dandan Dental website are welcome.
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

 License
-This project is licensed under the [LICENSE NAME] License - see the LICENSE.md file for details.
+This project is licensed under the Apache-2.0  License - see the LICENSE.md file for details.

 Contact
 For any inquiries or further information, please contact jlin55@syr.edu.